-- (b) scrutiny of any transactions or other activity, paying particular attention to all - (i) complex transactions, - (ii) transactions which are both large and unusual, and - (iii) unusual patterns of transactions, which have no apparent economic purpose or no apparent lawful purpose, and
+- (b) scrutiny of any transactions or other activity, paying particular attention to all - (i) complex transactions, - (ii) transactions which are both large and unusual, and - (iii) unusual patterns of transactions,

 - (c) ensuring that the way in which identification data is recorded and stored is such as to facilitate the ongoing monitoring of each business relationship. - (2) The extent of any monitoring carried out under this regulation and the frequency at which it is carried out shall be determined on a risk sensitive basis including whether or not the business relationship is a high risk relationship.